 It’s no Shibuya Crossing, but Ximending is as close as you’ll get to it in Taiwan.
 Ximending in Wanhua District is the consumerist heart of the city.
 And as the neon lights jolt into the sky, it’s one of the most interesting places to see in Taipei for night wanderers.

 Even during the day, Ximending is a trendy shopping mecca.
 It’s especially popular with the well-to-do younger crowd.
-International brands are a favourite around here.
+International brands are a favorite around here.
 (As a Canadian, I was pleasantly shocked to spot a Roots store in Ximending!)

 SEE ALSO: Best Hotels in Ximending